Albin Countergambit

 History and Notable Players

-The earliest known analysis of this opening dates back to Salvioli vs. Cavallotti, Milan 1881.
-The opening is named after Adolf Albin.
+The earliest known analysis dates to Salvioli vs. Cavallotti, Milan 1881.
+The name traces to Adolf Albin.
 It arises from the Queen's Gambit.
-Among the most prolific practitioners on the White side are Frank James Marshall (19 games), Dawid Markelowicz Janowski (8 games), Amos Burn (7 games).
-On the Black side, notable exponents include Maxim Chetverik (22 games), Alexander Morozevich (19 games), Alexander Reprintsev (17 games).
+Among the most prolific White practitioners are Frank James Marshall (19 games), Dawid Markelowicz Janowski (8 games), Amos Burn (7 games).
+Black-side regulars include Maxim Chetverik (22 games), Alexander Morozevich (19 games), Alexander Reprintsev (17 games).

 Main Lines and Variations